 - Pain points: data consolidation is also detected here.
 Managing the different points of sale is a burning problem.

-DISTRIBUTORS: The need for an effective location to adopt efficient transport network to control and manage the demand & supply.
+DISTRIBUTORS: The need for an effective location to adopt an efficient transport network to control and manage the demand & supply.

 - Pain points: optimising the routing and logistics.
 Choosing and planning a location for the supply centre.

 Location Intelligence to fast-yet-efficiently-move the FMCG sector

 Location Intelligence, an emerging simple yet powerful business tool, helps the FMCG sector to stand afloat in areas such as routing and logistics, salesforce and territory management.

 - In the territory management, the integration of Location Intelligence into the business strategies helps in identifying the optimal coverage per product (helps the executives in adopting the right product mix) and the gap in the market (to introduce new product).
 The technology also helps in spotting the right Points of Sale to carry out the marketing and communication campaigns.

 - In routing & logistics, Location Intelligence helps in choosing the right location that balances the supply and the demand of the products.
 The location is chosen after giving a deep study of the demographics in the area and understanding the demand per product.
 This further enables the executives to choose a location central to both the supplier and the retailers.
 Furthermore, it also helps in demand forecasting per POS.
 Based on the demand, the executives can then allocate resources in each POS as per the exact needs.